 Although the locals tend to avoid this area, it has surprisingly become a sort of mecca for foreign backpackers due to the cheap accomodations.
 The reason why they don’t mind staying in such a place is because it is statistically way safer than their own home countries.
 Apparently, there are even a few guide books that say this outright: “Nishinari-ku: the most dangerous area in Japan, but not as bad as your own country.”

 But, can you really be confident that this place is not as dangerous as your own country?
 It’s possible that you may feel quite comfortable in those areas at home, but, many things are done differently country to country.
 So, how cheap are things in Nishinari-ku?
 Is it really worth visiting or staying here?
-Let’s find!.
+Let’s find out!

 There are 24 wards in Osaka City, and one of them is Nishinari, which takes up a whole 2.8 square miles.
 If you type “Nishinari” in Google Maps, it will show you where the Nishinari Ward is.
 Perhaps you’ll even recognize some of the more popular landmarks nearby.